Spurs v Charlton Athletic Reserves Match Reports

 .

-01.03.1975 Noel Brotherston’s goal secured Tottenham’s place in the London Cup Final as Spurs beat Charlton Athletic at the Valley.
+01.03.1975 Noel Brotherston’s goal secured Tottenham’s place in the London Cup Final as Spurs beat Charlton Athletic at the Valley 1-0 in the semi-final.

 Teams :